 Shaw Flooring stocks a diverse collection of carpet products, with up to 351 different styles available for customers to choose from.
 From vivid style aesthetics like red and gold to more subtle options like grey and beige, they seem to have everything in stock.

 These various styles fall under six general collections under the Shaw brand.
-Each of these collections are discussed in detail below:
+Each of these collections is discussed in detail below:

 The Bellera collection is Shaw Flooring’s top carpet brand.
 Bellera carpets are available in up to ten different styles which all feature protective backing against spillages.
 Shaw also offers a 30-day product replacement guarantee for their Bellera carpets.